redtexts/texts/lesamis_1975_world_without_money.md

 become an image used to disguise reality.
 The growing influence of capital over life increasingly expels and renders impossible all real humanity, all love, all creation and exploration.
-Men are being turned into empty carcases that walk without life to the rhythms of capital.
+Men are being turned into empty carcasses that walk without life to the rhythms of capital.
 Revolt and reaction must therefore obtain a more and more human character.
 This humanity that contradicts capital, the necessary stage of the becoming of the species, is what we call communism.
 This label is